MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/demo-data-nyctaxi-in-sql.md

     ```
 The database contains 1.7 million rows.

-3. This data table has been optimized for set-based calculations by adding a [columnstore index](../../relational-databases/indexes/columnstore-indexes-overview.md).
+3. Within the database is a **nyctaxi_sample** table that contains the data set.
+The table has been optimized for set-based calculations with the addition of a [columnstore index](../../relational-databases/indexes/columnstore-indexes-overview.md).
 Run this statement to generate a quick summary on the table.

     ```SQL
     SELECT DISTINCT [passenger_count]